 Analyzing which people in your organization are creating and using the files, where these users are located, and how often they are accessing the files, will help determine the most appropriate location and design of your filing system.

-What type of safety and security measures do you need?
+What type of safety and security measures do you need for your filing collection?

 There are a number of security and safety considerations critical to any storage plan, including identifying: